-Because of the lack of conclusive evidence, we can not be certain of Joshua’s involvement in the American Revolution.
-At least one sibling sided with the British and then fled to Canada, but Joshua stayed and flourished in the new country.
-For now his true revolutionary sentiments remain a mystery.
+In the absence of definitive evidence, Joshua’s potential involvement in the American Revolution remains speculative.
+Despite at least one sibling siding with the British before fleeing to Canada, Joshua stayed and thrived in the burgeoning nation.
+Thus, his true revolutionary sentiments continue to be shrouded in mystery.

 The 1790 Census

-Joshua was listed in the first census of the United States in 1790, in Robeson County, North Carolina [1790 United States Census, Robeson County, North Carolina, accessed through Ancestry.com.] (click to view applicable page) under the following entry:
+Joshua was listed in the first census of the United States in 1790, in Robeson County, North Carolina [1790 United States Census, Robeson County, North Carolina, accessed through Ancestry.com. under the following entry:

 - 1 fee white male 16 years of age and upwards, including head of family [This is a reference to Joshua himself.]

 - 2 free white males under [One of these males was Ephraim, who was born in 1788.]

 - 4 free white females, including heads of families [One was his wife Sarah and another was their daughter Sarah (Sally).]